Epicodus-Curriculum/intro-full-stack/3hb_researching_online_and_helpful_resources.md

 ### W3Schools

 W3Schools is an organization that creates references and tutorials on various computer programming tools so that anyone can learn how to code for free.
 Epicodus students most often use the **reference** pages on W3Schools.
 A **reference** page lists all tools, or all the details of a tool.
 For example, if we navigate to the [HTML reference](https://www.w3schools.com/tags/default.asp), we’ll be taken to a list of all HTML elements that we can peruse and learn more about.
 Did you know that there is a `<table>` tag that we can use to create a table in HTML?
-There’s a lot to explore out there!
-Note that there’s not just reference pages for HTML, but also CSS, JavaScript, and more.
+There's a lot to explore out there!
+Note that there's not just reference pages for HTML, but also CSS, JavaScript, and more.

 ### Mozilla Developer Network Web Docs

 Similar to W3Schools, Mozilla Developer Network Web Docs, or just [MDN Web Docs](https://developer.mozilla.org/en-US/) contains references and tutorials on tools for web development, including HTML, CSS, JavaScript, and more.
 MDN proudly states on its homepage that it is a resource created by developers for developers.

-Epicodus students usually look at the MDN reference pages, however, there’s a lot of helpful tutorials and guides available.
+Epicodus students usually look at the MDN reference pages, however, there's a lot of helpful tutorials and guides available.
 We’ll work with the MDN Web Docs more closely when we start learning JavaScript in the next course section.

 ### CSS Tricks